 doctl compute snapshot list

 .
-This file sets your existing snapshot as the source of data for import.
+This file specifies your existing snapshot as the source of data to be imported.
 Write the following content, replacing <your-snapshot-ID>

 with your snapshot ID: